ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 ### *Day 26: Find Pi to the Nth Digit*

 Find Pi to the Nth Digit - Develop a program that has the user enter a number.
 Your program should print out Pi up to that many decimal places.
 Try to keep a limit as to how far the program will go.

+### *Day 27: APIs Intro*

+APIs Intro - Take out time to read about APIs and how they can be used with your programming language.
+Examples of APIs include Github API, Twitter's API, etc.